-4.9 Drivers Licence Suspension and Limitations
+4.10 Drivers Licence Suspension and Limitations

-If an AVOP holder's Provincial Driver's Licence is suspended or becomes subject to other limitations or conditions of use, the prohibition from operating a motor vehicle applies at BBTCA and is not subject to appeal.
+If an AVOP holder's Provincial Drivers Licence is suspended or becomes subject to other limitations or conditions of use, the prohibition from operating a motor vehicle applies at the Airport and is not subject to appeal.

-4.10 Safety Performance and Program Quality Assurance
+4.11 Safety Performance and Program Quality Assurance

-The BBTCA AVOP Program subscribes to the concept of continual improvement and so monitors the safety performance of individual permit holders as well as that of their employers.
+The Billy Bishop Toronto City Airport AVOP Program subscribes to the concept of continual improvement and so monitors the safety performance of individual permit holders as well as that of their employers.
 Negative trends in safety performance are reviewed with the expectation that permit holders and organizational representatives identify root causes and apply effective corrective actions.
 All organizations approved to undertake AVOP training activities are encouraged to build Quality Control processes into their programs